Makeve/lemp-students-selenium/5-ci-cd/index.md

 - [Section 3 - Deploying Applications](deploying-applications.md)
 - [Section 4 - Automated Testing](automated-testing.md)

-### Introduction
+### What You’ll Learn
-This section provides an overview of CI/CD, including its importance, benefits, and key concepts.

-### Introduction to CI/CD
-In this section, you will learn about the fundamentals of Continuous Integration and Continuous Deployment, including the benefits and best practices.
+- **Introduction to CI/CD**: Big picture overview, importance, and benefits.

-### Setting Up CI with GitHub Actions
+- **Setting Up CI with GitHub Actions**: Create automated workflows and run builds/tests on every commit.
-This section covers the steps required to set up Continuous Integration using GitHub Actions, including creating workflows and automating builds.

-### Deploying Applications
-In this section, you will learn how to deploy applications using different deployment strategies and tools.

-### Automated Testing
-This section provides guidelines on implementing automated testing in your CI/CD pipeline to ensure code quality and reliability.
+- **Deploying Applications**: Learn how applications are pushed to servers/cloud.
+- **Automated Testing**: Add tests into your pipeline to keep code reliable.

 ---